Parent/Carer & Student Guide

 YEARS 7, 8 & 9

-Every student will be issued with a Knowledge Organiser and Retrieval Book each term.
+Every student will be issued with a Knowledge Organiser every term and home learning book each half term.
 You should use them to complete 20 minutes a day of retrieval practice.

 Students will also be quizzed on key aspects of their knowledge organiser in lessons and around the academy.